kdabir/active-directory-lookup/README.md

 You need to set the `adl.properties` in the root of the project with the right configuration set in order to run Integration Tests.

+### Installing to local Maven repo

+`gradle publishToMavenLocal`

+This make's the jar available in you local maven repository for usage.

 ## References :

 * http://docs.oracle.com/javase/7/docs/technotes/guides/jndi/jndi-ldap.html
 * http://docs.oracle.com/javase/tutorial/jndi/ops/faq.html
 * http://technet.microsoft.com/en-us/library/aa996205(v=exchg.65).aspx#BasicLDAPSyntax

+## Finding configuration

+`nslookup -type=srv _ldap._tcp.DOMAINNAME`